Traveler's guide

 Tent number and luggage identification

-At the departure site, drop off your luggage at one of the two cubicle trucks assigned and identified to the tent rental service.
-On each day of the trip, the tent rental service team is on site as early as 6:30 am.
-On nice days, you must leave your luggage outside your tent at the door.
-Luggage will be picked up on site by the tent rental service team.
-On rainy days, you must leave your luggage inside your tent (door and screen closed) and notify the tent rental service team when your luggage is ready to be picked up (mention your tent number).
+At the departure site, drop off your luggage at one of the two cubic trucks assigned and identified to the tent rental service.
+The tent rental service team is on site from 6:30 a.m. each day.
+On sunny days, you must leave your luggage outside your tent, in front of the door.
+Luggage is collected on site by the tent rental team.
+On rainy days, you must leave your luggage inside your tent (door and mosquito net closed) and notify the on-site tent rental team when your luggage is ready for pick-up (mention your tent number).

-Hôtel package at the Grand Tour
+Comforter package at the Grand Tour

-(Package not offered at Petite Aventure)
+(Not available at La Petite Aventure)

 The Grand Tour Sous la Couette package offers accommodations, generally of the motel, hotel, inn or B&B type, which vary from one stopover town to another, depending on the region visited.
 Accommodation is usually within a few kilometers of the Village.
 You can easily locate your hotel on the route maps in the hiking booklet, and follow the signs to get there.